Science-Mentorship-Institute/eemp_digital_design/README.md

 <p style="text-align:center;">Welcome to the EEMP Digital Design Laboratory!</p>

 # Background
 All the electronics around you can be decomposed to binary, ones and zeros.
-For example, the very device that you are using to look at this page is being translated to ones and zeros for your display to show.
+For example, the very device that you are using to look at this page is being translated to ones and zeros for your display controller (HDMI) to show.

 Examples:
 - Controllers